kimdan002/Intelligent-Virtual-Agents/README.md

 5. Links to Resources:
 Directs users to official pages on the RPI admissions website for further details.

-Design of the Dialogue Management System
+Design of the Dialogue Management System:
 1.Centralized Information:
 Common responses ex. help commands and admissions deadlines are handled through dedicated <category> blocks, and some responses use <srai> for redirecting similar queries.
 2.Dynamic Context Handling: